Saving & Spending Budgeting & Expenses

 InsideCreativeHouse/Adobe senior man using laptop

-Rather than spending their money, some boomers have turned to investing.
+Rather than spending their money, some boomers have turned to investing and, as a result, have been doing better financially.
 They invest in the stock market as it continues to grow.

 With the availability of new technology, boomers have access to financial resources that can help them learn how to grow their stock portfolio and increase their wealth in other ways.